DarkMatterCore/nxdumptool/README.md

 **v1.0.5:**

-* Fixed game card version reading (now using the ncm service instead of retrieving it from the cached Control.nacp).
+* Fixed gamecard version reading (now using the ncm service instead of retrieving it from the cached Control.nacp).
-* Added ability to read and identify FW update versions bundled with game cards.
+* Added ability to read and identify FW update versions bundled with gamecards.
-* In case an error occurs while reading the game card Title ID, the application will also display the FW version update bundled with it along with an explanation.
+* In case an error occurs while reading the gamecard Title ID, the application will also display the FW version update bundled with it along with an explanation.
 * Removed output XCI dump renaming based on the XML database from nswdb.com.
 * Output naming scheme changed.
 Characters out of the ASCII range are replaced with underscores:
 	- XCI dump: "sdmc:/[GameName] v[GameVersion] ([TitleID]).xci".